-A high-risk pregnancy is one in which a woman and her fetus face a higher-than-normal chance of experiencing problems.
+A high-risk pregnancy is one in which a woman and her fetus face a higher-than-normal chance of experiencing complications.
+Learn about symptoms and treatment.

 Twin-to-twin transfusion syndrome is a rare, in utero condition that occurs only in monochorionic twins (identical twins who share the same placenta).